 - It supports popular languages like C and C++

 Protractor is another open-source framework, an automation testing tool for web-based application testing.
 It is designed specifically for testing Angular and AngularJS applications.
 However, its use case is not limited to Angular applications.
-The framework offers integration with Jenkins/Browser Stack/Grunt for automating the test server.
-It runs the test in a real browser and mimics the interaction as a user.
+The framework offers integration with Jenkins/Browserstack/Grunt for automating the test server.
+It runs the tests in a real browser and mimics the interaction as a user.
 Protractor has extensive browser support, including Firefox, Chrome, Safari, and Internet Explorer.

 - Allows execution of multiple instances of your application

 - Used for integration testing, end-to-end testing, and testing of dynamic web applications.

 We’ve learned a set of best practices for integrating testing from our diverse software engineering experience.
 Here’s it: